iNethi/master-builder/README.md

 # Added Synchronization

 You can contact iNethi to get some space on the global iNethi cloud - a folder allocated for your organization will synchronize with your local iNethi instance.
-We will allocate a folder for you. keeganthomaswhite@gmail.com, davidlloydjohnson@gmail.com or inethi4us@gmail.com for pricing arrangement if you require global storage options.
+We will allocate a folder for you.
+Contact us at inethi4us@gmail.com for pricing arrangement if you require global storage options.

 You will receive a login to the global iNethi storage and a Webdav link you will need to enter when you run the following code
 ```